OWASP/www-project-secure-logging-benchmark/tab_philosophies.md

 around you.
 Build your logs to obtain actionable information, that indicates when your vulnerable areas are not behaving properly.
 Know what behavior is normal in your environment, to be in a position to identify what could be evil.

-### 5. The fifth (and final) philosophy: Consider who has access to the logs, how they are stored, and how they are transported.
+### 5. The fifth (and final) philosophy: Consider who has access to the logs, how they are stored, and how they are transported

 Ultimately trust no device, no system, and no method of transmission.
 In multiple breaches I have dealt with there has been an unreasonable amount of trust placed in the "fact" that devices can be trusted – to some degree, this being said applications that run on physical devices must (usually) retain logs in some way or form on the local device.
-This is something that in forensics we are familiar with, the Locard exchange principle.
+This is something that in forensics we are familiar with, the [Locard exchange principle](https://en.wikipedia.org/wiki/Locard%27s_exchange_principle).
 Often if that device is a user’s mobile device or laptop, the organisation that developed the application does not have control over that device and its storage.
 There should never be any information in the logs that can be used to derive additional information about how the application functions, authenticates, or endpoints it communicates with.
 Consider this as having an asset behind enemy lines.
 This information has to cross multiple trust barriers and ultimately would be hopefully ingested into a central data lake.
 The question I always consider is, should we still just trust that the data can contain sensitive information because it’s stored on our data lake within our control?
 The simple answer is no, logs should contain enough information, to debug, to point to additional sources of information and what potentially occurred.
 It should not contain all the elements that may be considered sensitive.
 Could there be pointers to additional places the same information could be found, that makes it a little harder.
 In actual fact, even developers or security should not have access to sensitive data either.
 Many breaches occur because we assign a high level of trust to internal services and members of the organisations.
 Many breaches occur from within, not necessarily from outside.
 Logs contain valuable information that an attacker might want to have access to.

 These are by no means the only things to consider, and I could potentially write a book or two about my thoughts.
 I have dealt with teams who have suffered a compromise and had sensitive data disclosures.
 In my experience I have almost always used the logs, they can contain so much information, or they can contain equal amounts of noise.
 I am on a crusade, to turn developers into ninja forensic coding logging forces of nature.
-I would like to deal with breaches in which care has been taken with the logs they produce, and not always mumble to my "It would have been nice to have better logs or any logs for that matter".
+I would like to deal with breaches in which care has been taken with the logs they produce, and not always mumble to my "*It would have been nice to have better logs or any logs for that matter*".
 It is easy to ask yourself the question as a developer.
-Do you take into account that your application will be breached, do you have enough information to determine what happened?"
-If you answered "I do not know" or "No".
+Do you take into account that your application will be breached, do you have enough information to determine what happened?
+If you answered "*I do not know*" or "*No*".
 Reach out to me I would like to set you on the path of building forensic and breach readiness into your application logs.

 A special thanks to Eric, who debated these with me.
 Also, all the wizards and developers guided me on this path.